makbinding/FormatingGuide/README.md

 - Top and bottom are 4 x line spacing = 60pt which corresponds to ~2.1cm
 - The default gutter is 5mm, but you should change it based on the thickness and binding of the book.

+## Header / Footer
+The top/bottom margins allows us to also have rythm at the header and footer if we set their distance from top/bottom to 0.

 ## Font

 - 12pt Garamond for text.
 It's a bit large to be easier to read.
 11pt will work nicely as well with the 15pt line spacing